TUD-RST/pytrajectory/doc/source/guide/background.rst

 work of K. Graichen and M. Zeitz (e.g. see [Graichen05]_) and was picked up by O. Schnabel ([Schnabel13]_)  in the project thesis from which PyTrajectory emerged.
+An impressive application of this method is the swingup of the triple pendulum, see [TU-Wien-video]_ and  [Glueck13]_.

 .. _collocation_method: